-15. Arrangements for Complaints
+15. Arrangements for complaints

 Should pupils or parents/carers be unhappy with any aspect of provision they should discuss the problem with a class teacher in the first instance.
-Anyone who feels unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to speak to the Inclusion Manager / SENDCo.
+Anyone who feels unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to speak to the SENCO or the headteacher.
 For a problem that might need time to be explored, parents/carers should make an appointment.
-In the event of a formal complaint parents/carers are advised to contact the head teacher or write to the chair of governors if they prefer.
-The parent support group, IASS, is also available to offer advice.
+In the event of a formal complaint parents/carers are advised to put forward their complaint on https://lct.education/statutory-information/complaints/